micro-manager/mmdev-ThorlabsKinesis/README.md

 in the current mmCoreAndDevices build system.
 C++14 features are needed in order to generate a reasonable wrapper around the Thorlabs Kinesis SDK.

+Supported devices (many have not been tested with hardware):
+**BenchtopBrushless,
+BenchtopDCServo,
+BenchtopStepper,
+IntegratedStepper,
+KCubeBrushless,
+KCubeDCServo,
+KCubeStepper,
+TCubeBrushless,
+TCubeDCServo,
+TCubeStepper,
+VerticalStage**.

+Known Kinesis devices that are **not** currently supported:
+BenchtopNanoTrak,
+BenchtopPiezo,
+BenchtopPrecisionPiezo,
+BenchtopVoiceCoil,
+FilterFlipper,
+IntegratedPrecisionPiezo,
+KCubeInertialMotor,
+KCubeLaserDiode,
+KCubeLaserSource,
+KCubeNanoTrak
+KCubePiezo,
+KCubePositionAligner,
+KCubeSolenoid,
+KCubeStrainGauge,
+ModularNanoTrak,
+ModularPiezo,
+ModularStepper,
+Polarizer,
+TCubeInertialMotor,
+TCubeLaserDiode,
+TCubeLaserSource,
+TCubeNanoTrak,
+TCubePiezo,
+TCubeQuad (or position aligner),
+TCubeSolenoid,
+TCubeStrainGauge,
+TCubeTEC.
+Most of these should not be that difficult to support with some more work.

+Only basic functionality (moving, getting position, and homing) is supported.
+In particular, there are no properties that show up in Device Property Browser at this time.
+Use Stage Control for manual control.
+Detailed configuration of the devices should be done using the Kinesis application.

 Building
 --------